MEET OUR STAFF

 Kenya joined Freedom School Partners in February 2015 as a part of the Program Team.
 She transitioned into her role as communications coordinator as part of the Development Team in October 2015.

-In her role she works on social media management and forecasting, media relations, branding, messaging, and all things that relate to the internal and external marketing and communication health of Freedom School.
+In her role she works on social media and website management, media relations, branding, messaging, and all things that relate to the internal and external marketing and communication health of Freedom School.
+She also works as part of the Development team managing the donor database and providing administrative support.

 Kenya graduated from UNC-Charlotte with a degree in Communication Studies and Public Relations.
-She also received the Epley Certification in International Public Relations and is a member of the Public Relations Society of America.
-She was awarded the UNC-Charlotte Distinguished Leaders Medal and International Women’s Award in 2014.
-She is fluent in Spanish and English
+She also received the Epley Certification in International Public Relations.
+She is a member of the Public Relations Society of America and serves on the Board of Directors for IABC-Charlotte as VP of Online Communications.
+She is fluent in Spanish and English.

-Kenya enjoys gardening, traveling, photography, writing and her pet chihuahua Kobe.
+Kenya enjoys traveling, photography, writing and being a mom to her pet chihuahua, Kobe.
 Her favorite childhood book is A Bad Case of Stripes by David Shannon.

 Prior to joining Freedom School Partners, Nancy worked in the Advancement Office at Trinity Episcopal School for 4 years serving as their Advancement Assistant for the first year and then moving into the Annual Giving and Alumni Relations Manager position in September of 2014.
 Nancy began her non-profit career working as the National Communications Director for Road Safe America’s “Drive Safer Sunday” Campaign in Atlanta, GA before moving to Charlotte in January of 2012 and joining the Development Office team at Discovery Place, Inc. Nancy graduated from the Journalism and Mass Communications School at the University of South Carolina in 2011 with a BA in Public Relations and is a member of the Association of Fundraising Professionals.